combojs/combo-js/doc/api/component/mount.md

 # Component.mount

-Mount a component to a container element.
+Attach a component to a container element.

 ## Usage